gjy3035/Awesome-Crowd-Counting/src/Top_Conference-Journal.md

 # Top Conference/Journal
-This repository is for listing papers of crowd counting published on CVPR, ICCV, ECCV and T-PAMI.
+This repository is for listing papers of crowd counting published on CVPR, ICCV, ECCV, T-PAMI and IJCV.

 ## CVPR